UndyingSugimoto/myblog/README.md

 # [This is UndyingSugimoto's blog](https://undyingsugimoto.com/)

-## Powerd by Next.js *starter-blog-typescript*
+## Powerd by Next.js
-This blog was created using *starter-blog-typescript*.
+This blog was created using *[starter-blog-typescript](https://github.com/vercel/next.js/tree/canary/examples/blog-starter-typescript)*.

 ## List of technologies used
 - Next.js